alex/what-happens-when/README.rst

    * As one side sends N data bytes, it increases its SEQ by that number
-   * When the other side acknowledges receipt of that packet (or a string of packets), it sends an ACK packet with the ACK value equal to the last received sequence from the other
+   * When the other side acknowledges receipt of that packet (or a string of packets), it sends an ACK packet with the ACK value equal to the last received sequence from the other + 1.
+(The value provided in the ACK is the next sequence number it expects to receive.)
 * To close the connection:
    * The closer sends a FIN packet
    * The other sides ACKs the FIN packet and sends its own FIN